Learning The Major Arcana Cards: What Do They All Mean?

 The Fool’s Journey

-“The Fool’s Journey” is a term often used to describe the way that tarot cards tell stories.
+“The Fool’s Journey” is often used to describe how tarot cards tell stories.

 fool

-We first meet The Fool at 0, nothing – and then follow this character on an intriguing journey much like those heroes in myths or legends followed when they were looking for something of significance.
+We first meet The Fool at 0, nothing.
+We follow this character on an intriguing journey.

 There are learning experiences where we gain important insights into ourselves.